slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Desperate players will risk anything in a fight.
 This gives them a huge advantage, they have nothing to lose.

 > *'Don’t fight a starving animal.
-Never contend with a Man who has nothing to Lose; for thereby you enter into an unequal conflict.
+Never contend with a man who has nothing to Lose; for thereby you enter into an unequal conflict.
 The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
 He therefore re-sorts to all kinds of insolence.' -- Balthasar Gracian*

 > *'Beware the fury of a patient man.' -- John Dryden*

 > *'Beware of sad people.'*

-> *'Our fearlessness shall be our secret weapon.' -- John Green*

 ### On difficult opponents

 Besides outworking them, you'll need all weaponry.
 Sometimes even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».
-They can be effective but use them only on desperate situations: it's a scar for life.
+They can be effective but use them only on desperate situations: it’s a scar for life.

 > *'Put all the meat in the barbecue.' -- Jorge Jesus (soccer coach)*

-> *'Do I not destroy my enemies when I make them my friends?' --  Abraham Lincoln*

 > *'It’s hard to beat a person who never gives up.' -- Babe Ruth*